 Emco Unimat PC "Basic" 2.1" x 7.6" (54 mm x 194 mm).

-The PC was a beautifully integrated design, with very rigid, large-diameter bed bars and variable-speed drive; the latter, combined a three step pulley drive gave three speed ranges: 20 to 300 rpm, 300 to 1200 rpm and 1200 to 2200 rpm.
+The PC was a beautifully integrated design, with very rigid, large-diameter bed bars and variable-speed drive; the latter, combined with a three-step drive by toothed belts that could be arranged to drive the spindle directly or though an intermediate pulley set, gave three speed ranges: 20 to 300 rpm, 300 to 1200 rpm and 1200 to 2200 rpm.
 The motor - happily a switchable 115 volt/230 volt and dual 50/60 Hz unit - was confusingly referred to by the makers as having a maximum "absorbed power" of 80W, a "maximum power output" of 50 watts and a "continuously absorbed power" of 60 watts.
 Whatever the output, it was only just adequate.
 At the back of the lathe can be seen the electrical control box - a detachable unit.

 The spindle, with a bore of 12.2 mm was threaded M14 x 1 - as was the tailstock barrel in order to mount screw-on chucks and rotating centres - there being no Morse-taper fitting.